Printing from your Laptop Computer

 The "My Printers" list is a way to reduce the number of printer options that will be shown in the "Web Print" interface.
 It can be confusing to know which printer is which, even in buildings where you often go, so paring the list down to just printers you know can help prevent sending your private documents to an incorrect location.

-If you check-mark any printers using this page, then when you print, you won't see the full list of public printers on campus, only those you pre-defined.
+If you check-mark any printers as "Favorites", then when you print, you won't see the full list of public printers on campus, only those you pre-defined.

 While nicknames are completely optional, they can be helpful if you use the "Email Print" option, since you can define easily remembered and typed nicknames.